Dunwich, Queensland: Quarantine facility

+Dunwich Benevolent Asylum

-In 1892, a leper colony was established at Dunwich; later this facility was closed and the lepers moved to the Peel Island lazaret.
-A quarantine station opened in 1850, although this was eventually moved to the more isolated St Helena Island in Moreton Bay.
-The station was converted into a nursing home for the elderly and infirmed, one of Queensland's first such facilities.
-The home was moved to Sandgate in 1946.
-The main cemetery on the island (Dunwich Cemetery) is found in this small town and contains the graves of over 10,000 people, most of which are unmarked.
-Other small cemeteries were established for the indigenous community and the leper colony.
+In 1864 the quarantine station was converted into the Dunwich Benevolent Asylum for the elderly and infirmed, one of Queensland's first such facilities.
+In 1892, a leper colony was established as part of the asylum, but this was moved in 1907 to the Peel Island lazaret.
+The Benevolent Asylum itself was moved to Sandgate in 1946.
+The main cemetery on the island contains the graves of over 10,000 people, most of which are unmarked.
+Other small cemeteries were established for the Indigenous community and the leper colony.

+Aboriginal people were not allowed to live at the Asylum or in Dunwich and were instead placed at either the nearby Myora Mission or at One Mile (also known as Moopi Moopi Pa), which was a fringe camp between Myora and Dunwich.
+Some Indigenous families left the island with many relocating to the Black's Camp, Wynnum.
+A guarded fence was placed between Dunwich and the One Mile camp.
+Many of labourers at the Asylum, however, were Aboriginal and had to travel to Dunwich to work.
+These people became some of the first Aboriginal people in Australia to receive equal wages.
+In 1944, after a 25-year campaign, the Aboriginal workers gained equal wages almost 20 years before anywhere else in Australia.
+The Asylum closed shortly after, the equal wages therefore only being paid for one and a half years.

+Township

 Dunwich Post Office opened on 22 October 1896 (a receiving office had been open from 1885).

-A second Dunwich Provisional School opened on 18 August 1904.
+The first school on Stradbroke Island was the Aboriginal school at the Myora Mission which opened in 1892.
+The Dunwich Provisional School opened on 18 August 1904 initially to cater for the white population.
 On 1 May 1915, it became Dunwich State School.
-The school later expanded to include a secondary department which closed in 2012,due to low enrolment numbers (6 students).
+Aboriginal children were gradually allowed to enrol at the school and by 1924 over half the students were of Indigenous background.
+The Myora Mission school shut in 1942, with the remaining Aboriginal children being sent to Dunwich.
+The school later expanded to include a secondary department which closed in 2012, due to low enrolment numbers (6 students).

-In 1943, after the closure of the Myora Mission, some of the residents were moved to Dunwich; others went to One Mile in Ipswich.
+In 1947, Dunwich was designated a tourist area with land being rented out for holiday housing.
+In 1950, sand mining companies commenced operations on the island and Dunwich became a place of residency for some of the workers.
+Local Aboriginal people were also employed by these companies and were gradually allowed to live at Dunwich.
+By the mid-1960s, most of Indigenous people residing at the fringe camp at One Mile or at Myora had relocated to Dunwich.

 Some of the remaining buildings from the Dunwich Benevolent Asylum now form part of the North Stradbroke Island Historical Museum, located in Welsby Street, Dunwich.
 The Dunwich Convict Causeway also remains, although it has been expanded to accommodate modern ships.

-The 'Aboriginal Gang' that worked the Dunwich Benevolent Asylum were the first Aboriginal people in Australia to receive equal wages.
-In 1944, after a 25-year campaign, the Aboriginal workers gained equal wages almost 20 years before anywhere else in Australia.
-The Asylum closed shortly after with the Aboriginal Gang only getting equal wages for one and a half years.